Eat Chess · Capture

 Built for over-the-board games and quick local play.

-Practice Pawn, Michelle, Emmy, Theo, David, and Abby cover roughly 250 to 1400 Elo.
-Nib uses a custom-strength slider when you want a specific challenge.
+Practice Pawn, Michelle, Emmy, Theo, David, and Abby range from very easy to more challenging.
+Nib has a strength slider when you want to set the level yourself.

 Local play, two-player

 Pass-and-play on a single iPhone or iPad.
-Standard chess rules.
-No accounts, no online matchmaking.
+Standard chess rules, no online matchmaking.

 Review before trust

-Real-board recognition can be checked and corrected when a position needs attention.
-The app is built to surface uncertainty, not bury it.
+The board reader can be checked and corrected when a position needs attention.
+The app shows uncertainty before it becomes a bad game record.

-Every recorded or played game can be exported as standard PGN you can share, archive, or open in another chess tool.
+Every recorded or played game can be exported as a standard PGN file you can share, save, or open in another chess tool.

-Your games live on your device in a local library you can browse, search, and review.
-No account, no cloud sync.
+Your games live on your device in a saved game list you can browse, search, and review.

 A note on the camera